Skip to main content

 Getting Started

-Test configuration happens inside Tangram Pro: Verifier needs your input in order to understand how to talk to the component and what to test.
+Test configuration starts inside Tangram Pro: Verifier needs your input in order to understand how to talk to the component and what to test.

 Tangram Pro should be used for the following: